 During 2008 and continuing into 2009, the United States experienced one of the worst recessionary periods since the Great Depression, and financial losses were experienced in virtually all sectors of the economy.
 The Company's share price, however, remained stable during the height of the financial crisis, while other REITs saw their share prices become severely depressed.
 During 2009, the share prices for many of these companies began to show significant recovery, and thus showed higher total returns to shareholders relative to the Company's total return performance.
 Nevertheless, through 2009, we clearly delivered superior returns over the previous 2-, 3-, 5- and 10-year periods of 13%, 13%, 82% and 625%, respectively, ranking the Company 1st among the mall REITs.
 Also, we were one of only a few REITs in our peer group to not show a declining return to shareholders in any of these periods.
-We were able to show positive trends in same center net operating income (or "NOI") and same space sales and to achieve increases in rental rates during this difficult period, while other REITs experienced in May 2010, Moody's again upgraded our investment grade rating from Baa3 to Baa2.
+We were able to show positive trends in same center net operating income (or "NOI") and same space sales and to achieve increases in rental rates during the is difficult period, while other REITs experienced flat or negative trends.
+As a result, we were the only REIT to receive a ratings upgrade during 2009 from Moody's Investor Services, from Baa3 to Baa2.
 These upgrades follow the rating upgrade from Standard and Poors in October 2008 from BBB- to BBB.